-Beltone Trust is Made for iPhone and allows for direct communication and control with an iPhone, iPad, or iPod touch.
+Beltone Trust hearing aids are Made for iPhone, and allow for direct communication and control with an iPhone, iPad, or iPod touch.

 NOTE: For assistance with pairing and using these products with your Beltone Trust device, please contact your hearing care professional.